-When you outgrow your template and need a more powerful way to manage your deals, check out CRM software for your sales tracking needs.
+When you outgrow your free template and need a more powerful way to manage your deals and optimize project management, check out CRM software for your sales tracking needs.

 A CRM gives you access to advanced reporting and analytics, helps your team to collaborate and work collectively to close deals and ultimately grants you a deeper understanding of your team’s progress towards benchmarks and goals.

 As your team grows, it’s crucial that leads and prospects are documented and easy to find in real-time.
-Salespeople must be able to quickly sort through individual and team-wide records to find the information they need.
-Cloud CRMs like Pipedrive help you ensure that data is input correctly and integrate with your email platform and calendar to automatically keep everything up-to-date as prospects move through the pipeline.
+Salespeople must be able to quickly sort through individual and team-wide records to track sales and find the information they need.
+Cloud-based CRMs like Pipedrive help you ensure that data is input correctly and integrate with your email platform and calendar to automatically keep everything up-to-date as prospects move through the pipeline.

-Even if you’re a startup or a small business, switching to a CRM from a spreadsheet can have huge benefits—even if it initially seems like a lot of work.
+Even if you’re a startup or a small business, switching to a CRM from a spreadsheet can have huge benefits, even if it initially seems like a lot of work.
 AGT Engineering & Operations grew its revenue by 161% in the first two years after making the switch, while Mybanker was able to triple its sales team thanks to new business.
-Whatever your situation, moving to a CRM like Pipedrive can have huge benefits.
+Whatever your situation, moving to a CRM with tons of integrations like Pipedrive can have huge benefits.

 Additionally, CRMs can be accessed and updated from both desktop and mobile.
 This makes it possible for reps to input new information when on the go, further improving timeliness, accountability and collaboration.